ostdotcom/website-docupony/platform/docs/2-plan.md

 With OST Platform you can stake either USDC (a stablecoin) or OST tokens.

 ### Why Stake a Stablecoin?
-By default, Brand Tokens (BTs) are backed by staking OST tokens on Ethereum mainnet.
+By default, Tokens are backed by staking OST tokens on Ethereum mainnet.
 Their value is backed by OST tokens at a fixed conversion rate set by you when you first create your BT.
 As a result, the value of your BT rises and falls with the market-determined price of OST tokens.

 If you would like your BTs to have a stable value, you can back them by staking stablecoins instead of OST tokens.
 Stablecoins are cryptocurrencies designed to minimise the effects of market-driven price volatility by being backed by a fiat currency, such as US Dollars.
 By staking stablecoins, you minimize fluctuations in the value of your BT.